brunotenreiro99/nestjs-graphql-course/docs/project.md

     All the data is going to be stored to a MongoDB ORM

     AutoSchemaFile: true -> this flag tells nestjs to save the schema in memory and and regenerate each time we run the application.

+    Even tought resolver works like a controller, we need to add them in the providers of the module!!